Gaming-Linux-FR/GLFfetch/README.md

 - Go to the `.config` directory in your home folder using your file manager.\
 *Note: Press `Ctrl + H` to locate it, as it is a hidden directory.*
-- Navigate into the `neofetch` directory.
+- Navigate into the `fastfetch` directory.

-- Open the file `config.conf` with your preferred text editor and replace the text inside it with the config from this repo.
+- Open the file `config.jsonc` with your preferred text editor and replace the text inside it with the config from this repo.
 Save the file and you're done!
 </details>

 <details>